BriskenFinancials/use-case-template/cards/UC10000426-G-01-conduct-a-live-demo-session-tailored-to-customer-requirements.md

 # Conduct a live demo session tailored to customer requirements

+This stage helps clarify the transition from 'Obtain FAQ or chatbot support for customer queries'.
 Schedule a live demo session with the customer, ensuring all key stakeholders are available to attend.
 Customize the demo environment to match the customers specific needs, focusing on their business processes.
-You will be able to confidently Schedule a live demo session with the customer, ensuring all key stakeholders are available to attend

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-01-top.png)